Sugarlord32/persona-dmg-calc/README.md

 # THIS BRANCH CONTAINS UNTESTED CODE BASED ON THE ORIGINAL, ALL "CLEANED UP" BY CLAUDE AI.
 THIS BRANCH WILL BE UNSUPPORTED AND UNTESTED AS IT WAS JUST MADE FOR FUNSIES.

 # The releases tab aren't the "claude cleaned" versions, they're the same as the main branch.
-For the Claude cleaned code, look at the .py file.
+For the Claude cleaned code, look at the .py file (based on 1.1.2).

 calc is slang for calculator if you didnt know